 The Agile Testing Strategy Quadrants

-An agile testing strategy goes hand in hand with continuous testing, a software testing methodology that identifies risk at all stages of the development cycle, allowing teams to shift left as needed.
+Testing in agile goes hand in hand with continuous testing, a software testing methodology that identifies risk at all stages of the development cycle, allowing teams to shift left as needed.
 With agile testing, testers work continuously rather than sequentially.

-Agile methodology expert Lisa Crispin developed a diagram of the agile testing process, divided into four quadrants known as the Agile Testing Quadrants, to serve as a guide to testers and developers looking to adopt an agile testing strategy.
+Agile methodology expert Lisa Crispin developed a diagram of software testing in agile, divided into four quadrants known as the Agile Testing Quadrants, to serve as a guide to testers and developers looking to adopt agile testing methodologies.

-The below diagram shows the four quadrants of an agile testing strategy:
+The below diagram shows the four quadrants of the agile methodology in testing:

-It should be noted that this diagram is meant to be a guide only—not a step-by-step rulebook.
+It should be noted that this diagram is meant to be a guide for agile development and testing only—not a step-by-step rulebook.
 Testers and developers need not approach each quadrant sequentially.
 The chart is a helpful model for cross-functional teams to use as they plan and execute tests.

 Now that we have explored agile testing more in depth, here are some components of the agile testing methodology that testers can adopt to successfully develop their own agile testing strategy.